Ariana Kukors Said Her Swim Coach Called Her Selfish For Competing In The Olympics

-A day after accusing her former swim coach of sexual abuse, Olympian Ariana Kukors penned a first person essay detailing the misconduct she endured starting at age 16.
+A day after accusing her former swim coach Sean Hutchison of sexual abuse, Olympian Ariana Kukors penned a first-person essay detailing the misconduct she endured starting at age 16.

 Kukors, 28, came forward with her story the day after authorities searched Hutchison's Seattle home for evidence he took sexually explicit photos of Kukors when she was a teenager.
 Kukors' lawyer said computers and phones were seized for examination.

-Kukors, a Seattle native, said her former coach began grooming her — a term used to describe when a perpetrator will gain a victim's trust and break down their defenses — when she was a 13-year-old training at King Aquatic Club in Washington state.
+Kukors, a Seattle native, said her former coach began grooming her — a term used to describe when a perpetrator gains a victim's trust and breaks down their defenses — when she was a 13-year-old training at King Aquatic Club in Washington state.

 Hutchison disputed Kukors' allegations, saying he never abused the athlete or did anything that was not consensual.